JedVermil/MHXX-Monster-Info-NTR-Plugin/README.md

 ## Notes

-Currently only Monster Hunter Double Cross (MHXX) v1.1 is supported; other versions or previous games (MHX/MHGenerations) are not supported.
+Currently only Monster Hunter Double Cross (MHXX) v1.1 is supported; previous games (MHX/MHGenerations) are not supported.
+Other versions of the game may be supported but not guaranteed.